 Habits that create more success

-The question that so many people want to know is, what habits should I integrate into my life?
+The question that so many people want to know is, what new habits should I integrate into my life?
 Great question.
-There are quite a few that will help you to create a rock-solid foundation for your life but also ground you and energize you, for more emotional balance, more energy, and better clarity.
+There are quite a few habits that you can implement every day that will help you to create a rock-solid foundation for your life but also ground you and energize you, for more emotional balance, more energy, and better clarity.

-So I will introduce a few to you that you can choose from, and implement depending on what outcome you want to achieve.
+So I will introduce a few to you that you can choose from, implement and add to your existing habits depending on what outcome you want to achieve.

 COLD SHOWER / REGULAR ICE BATH